Andy-Dickinson/JavaScript/D3_for_data_visualisation.md

   * **continiuouse values** `domain` and `range` are an array of two elements, the minimum and maximum values
   * **descrete values** `domain` and `range` are an array of all possible values
 * Returns a scale function which can be used to get the value in the range given a value in the domain `scale(domainValue) -> rangeValue`
+* `<scaleInstance>.nice(count=10)` - Extends the input domain so that its endpoints fall onto numerically "round" values.
+Optional `count` argument is interpreted as a hint for the number of returned elements

 <br>